 - The driver was an independent contractor and not an employee of Lyft

 - Lyft is a technology company, not a transportation company and cannot be considered a common carrier with potential liabilities for a vehicular accident

 Claiming Compensation for Personal Injury

 Like all personal injury lawsuits, the injured party’s potential cause of action for compensation will depend on the factual circumstances of the case.
 In this case, for Lyft to be liable for any injury, the plaintiff must be able to establish their injuries resulting from the car crash and that the defendant driver caused their injuries.

 If you or a family member is injured while on board any of the ridesharing facilities in Nevada, it’s important to speak to an experienced personal injury attorney soon after getting medical treatment for your injuries.

-In Las Vegas and nearby locations, the law firm of Bertoldo, Baker, Carter & Smith have years of proven experience in personal injury cases, pursuing compensation that our injured clients legally deserve.
+In Las Vegas and nearby locations, the law firm of Bertoldo, Baker, Carter, Smith & Cullen have years of proven experience in personal injury cases, pursuing compensation that our injured clients legally deserve.